kerojohan/PizzeriaSymfony2/README.md

 ■ mozzarella cheese ­ 0.5 eur
 ■ oregano 1 eur
 you can make an put a name at your own pizza!
-The total price will be the total price of all chosed ingredients plus 50%, really cheap!
+The total price will be the total price of all choced ingredients plus 50%, really cheap!

 Enjoy it.
 first steps: